 Rainbow arches look like they are created by an artist high above the clouds, eliciting a sense of wonder, awe, and mystery.
 Their perfect formation looks like a creation by use of a compass.
 And the colors, sometimes pale and pastel and other times rich and vibrant, reflect a moody and emotional sky that rivals work found in the world's greatest museums.
 Kids who are fascinated with their beauty and magic will love learning all kinds of amazing facts about rainbows.

-The appearance of a rainbow after a storm is breathtaking.
-Reading children's books about rainbows will help little ones develop an appreciation for this incredible phenomenon.
-Nature lovers will adore bringing all of this beautiful color inside with these adorable rainbow gifts for kids of all ages.
+You will notice that rainbows never appear on cloudy, overcast days when the sunlight is obstructed.
+This optical illusion required both the light from sun and droplets from a rainstorm to be present simultaneously.
+Rainbows only appear during or immediately after rain.
+That is because white light is reflected and refracted through water droplets.
+This light then separates into the seven different colors on the spectrum.
+Reading children's books filled with facts about rainbows will help little ones develop an appreciation for this incredible phenomenon.
 Next time you witness this colorful formation in the sky with a child, you can also talk about how climate change will continue to impact the frequency of these apparitions.
-In the meantime, here are some incredible facts about rainbows, including the science behind how and why they form, that kids will find fascinating.
+In the meantime, here is some incredible information about one of nature's most beautiful phenomenons, including a scientific explanation about how and why they form.

 (1) The term RAINBOW is derived the Old English word, renboga.

 "Regn" means rain and "boga" signifies anything that is bent or arched.
+Therefore, "renboga" literally means "rain bow," a description that beautifully captures the arc of colors frequently seen following a rainfall.
 Rainbows are arched because they reflect light from the spherical shape of the sun.

 (4) Rainbows only seem to appear in the morning or early evening.

-6) The longest lasting rainbow ever observed graced the sky for six hours.
+6) The longest rainbow ever observed lasted for almost 9 hours.

 (7) Two people observing the same exact rainbow do not see the same thing.